• Skip to primary navigation

 A girlfriend had been telling me that she found a dupe for our favorite (and a little bit pricey) rosé.
 This was the perfect time to see if she was right so I could save a few dollars!

 I decided that 5 brands of rosé were a good number to taste.
-So I got the ones I wanted to compare plus 3 other bottles that were different colors and listed different grapes on the bottles.
+So I got my go-to rosé and the dupe that I wanted to compare against each other plus 3 other bottles that were different shades of pink and listed different grapes on the bottles.
 Nothing too fancy!

 While we stuck to serving rosé, you can also do all chardonnay, sauvignon blanc, or pinto noir, etc.